Inbibo/adonisfx_docs/docs/terminology.md

 ## Skin

 Skin or **AdnSkin** is an Adonis solver for skin and fascia simulation.
 It allows to apply dynamics to the skin of a character to produce realistic effects like wrinkles.

-## Muscle

-**AdnMuscle** is an Adonis solver for muscle simulation including volume preservation.
-It allows to apply dynamics such as fibers contraction and volume gain to a geometry.